sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 Copy the `deployment` directory of the `openremote` submodule into your project's root and make any necessary changes for your custom deployment:

-1. Create JavaScript/HTML applications in `deployment/manager/consoles`.
+1. Create JavaScript/HTML applications in `deployment/manager/consoles`
-1. Customize logging of the Manager in `logging.properties`, add your own log categories.
+1. Change the Manager UI map data, default coordinates, zoom levels, etc. in `deployment/manager/map`
-1. Change how the map is styled in the Manager, default coordinates, zoom levels, etc.
+1. Extend the Manager UI and customize the theme in `deployment/manager/ui`
-1. Use your own map data, see below
+1. Put any extension JAR files into `deployment/manager/extensions`
-1. Put any extension JAR files into `deployment/manager/extensions`.
+1. Customize logging of the Manager in `logging.properties`

 ### Updating Manager map data